-The treatment is to correct the underlying cause of the low flow state to the bowel whether it be sepsis or decreased cardiac output.
-Papaverine can help treat the vasoconstriction of the vessels to the mesentery which will maximize blood flow.
+The treatment is to diagnose the underlying cause of the low flow state to the bowel such as sepsis or decreased cardiac output.
 Patients who develop peritoneal signs must go to the OR.

 Pearls and Pitfalls

-- The signs and symptoms for mesenteric ischemia are vague with "pain out of proportion to exam" being the classic presentation
+- The signs and symptoms of mesenteric ischemia are vague with "pain out of proportion to exam" being the classic presentation.

-- Despite the new advances in medicine, the mortality for mesenteric ischemia remains very high
+- The mortality rate for mesenteric ischemia remains high despite new diagnostic testing.